Venom War: Main plot

 At Alchemax HQ, Meridius and Carnage are watching the Zombiote chaos unfold.
 Willie Lumpkin is among those infected by the Zombiotes.
 However, Agent Anti-Venom frees him and heads to Grand Garden Arena to make Eddie stand down.
 Flexo attacks Eddie, preventing him from healing properly, before Red Goblin removes him from Dylan.
-Flexo and Red Goblin are revealed to have been manipulated by Doctor Doom and Kang the Conqueror, with the latter creating the Rascal symbiote from a fragment of Bedlam.
-The Venom symbiote then leaves Spider-Man as pieces of it bond to Eddie and Dylan.
-Meanwhile, the Venom Horse crashes a mob funeral while thinking about the works of Oscar Wilde.
+Flexo and Red Goblin are revealed to have been manipulated by Doctor Doom and Kang the Conqueror, with Kang creating the Rascal symbiote from a fragment of Bedlam.
+Venom leaves Spider-Man as pieces of it bond to Eddie and Dylan.

-Agent Anti-Venom arrives, neutralizes Bedlam, and informs those present of the Zombiotes as they attack as Crusher Hogan and Doc Sawbones are converted into Zombiotes.
-The Anti-Venom symbiote moves to Eddie who uses it to kill the Zombiotes.
+Agent Anti-Venom arrives, neutralizes Bedlam, and informs those present of the Zombiotes as they attack; Crusher Hogan and Doc Sawbones are converted into Zombiotes.
+The Anti-Venom symbiote moves to Eddie, who uses it to kill the Zombiotes.
 However, Meridius remotely possesses Eddie and the Zombiotes using Carnage's All-Blood the Necrospear, causing some of the Zombiotes to gain traits of Venom and Carnage.
 This forces Dylan to apparently kill Eddie.
-Meanwhile, the Venom Horse attacks a ball pit somewhere while wondering why people drive on a parkway and park on a driveway.

 Eddie survives, but is wounded and cut off from the powers of the King in Black.
-Meridius arrives and throws the All-Blood towards Eddie only for future Dylan to arrive and shoot a bullet dubbed "Eganrac", the anti-Carnage, into his younger counterpart.
+Meridius arrives and throws the All-Blood towards Eddie, only for future Dylan to arrive and shoot a bullet dubbed "Eganrac", the anti-Carnage, into his younger counterpart.
 This enables Dylan to withstand the All-Blood striking him as he assumes a golden form.
-Meridius attacks Dylan, but using the abilities of the Eganrac to turn the All-Blood golden, Dylan kills Meridius.
+Meridius attacks Dylan, but is killed by him.
 With Meridius' death, the Zombiotes die as well, while a zombified Lee Price looks outside his holding cell at Alchemax.
-Future Dylan disappears when his future is rewritten and Flash regains control of the Anti-Venom Symbiote.
-However, the Venom symbiote begins dying due to the Eganrac bullet's effects.
-It abandons Dylan to prevent him from dying as well and flees.
-Later, the Carnage symbiote—bereft of its godly powers with All-Blood's destruction—approaches Eddie, who is now only human and gravely wounded, and considers bonding with him to survive.
-At some point during the final battle, Crusher Hogan commentates on the Venom Horse fighting the Zombiotes and cheers him on.
+Future Dylan disappears when his future is rewritten and Flash regains control of the Anti-Venom symbiote.
+However, Venom begins dying due to Eganrac's effects.
+Venom abandons Dylan to prevent him from dying as well and flees.
+Carnage —bereft of its godly powers with All-Blood's destruction—approaches Eddie, who is now only human and gravely wounded, and considers bonding with him to survive.